t41372/Open-LLM-VTuber/README.md

 - MemGPT (setup required)

 Currently supported Speech recognition backend
-- [FunASR](https://github.com/modelscope/FunASR), which support [SenseVoiceSmall](https://github.com/FunAudioLLM/SenseVoice) and many other models. (~~Local~~ currently requires internet connection, ridiculous)
+- [FunASR](https://github.com/modelscope/FunASR), which support [SenseVoiceSmall](https://github.com/FunAudioLLM/SenseVoice) and many other models. (~~Local~~ Currently requires an internet connection for loading.
+Compute locally)
 - [Faster-Whisper](https://github.com/SYSTRAN/faster-whisper) (Local)
 - [Whisper-CPP](https://github.com/ggerganov/whisper.cpp) using the python binding [pywhispercpp](https://github.com/abdeladim-s/pywhispercpp) (Local, mac GPU acceleration can be configured)
 - [Whisper](https://github.com/openai/whisper) (local)
 - [Azure Speech Recognition](https://azure.microsoft.com/en-us/products/ai-services/speech-to-text) (API Key required)
-- The microphone will be listening in the terminal by default.
-You can change the settings in the `conf.yaml` to move the microphone (and vad) to the browser (at the cost of latency, for now).
-Microphone listening in the terminal means the program can't hear you if you open the Live2D frontend website on a different device or run this project inside a VM or docker.
-Set `MIC_IN_BROWSER` to `True` in this case.
+- The microphone in the server terminal will be used by default.
+You can change the setting `MIC_IN_BROWSER` in the `conf.yaml` to move the microphone (and voice activation detection) to the browser (at the cost of latency, for now).
+You might want to use the microphone on your client (the browser) rather than the one on your server if you run the backend on a different machine or inside a VM or docker.

 Currently supported Text to Speech backend
 - [py3-tts](https://github.com/thevickypedia/py3-tts) (Local, it uses your system's default TTS engine)